At Scrivens Opticians & Hearing Care, we’re committed to protecting and respecting your privacy.

-If you purchase a product from us in branch using a credit or debit card, a copy of your credit card number will be kept with all paperwork relating to to order, the CVV number on your card is not kept.
+If you purchase a product from us in branch using a credit or debit card, a copy of your credit card number will be kept with all paperwork relating to your order; the CVV number on your card is not kept.

 How is your information used?

 We will not sell or rent your information to third parties.